This is a simple question with a lot of confusion surrounding it.

 Is Bone Char Used to Make White Flour?

-A few companies may, but I can’t find any credible manufacturing process outline that specifies that flour makers use bone char.
+While it’s reasonable to wonder if it’s used for flour as well, I can’t find any credible manufacturing process outline that specifies that flour makers use bone char.

 Also, from reading anecdotes of people who actually worked at flour manufacturers, they never used bone char.